ikajdan/collaborative_filtering_benchmarking/README.md

 </div>
 <br>

-For both sparsity levels, it MAE decreases as K increases, reaching a minimum before leveling off or slightly increasing.
+For both sparsity levels, the MAE decreases as K increases, reaching a minimum before leveling off.
 For this dataset the optimal K values are:

 - 25% missing ratings: 22 with MAE equal to 0.779.
 - 75% missing ratings: 24 with MAE equal to 0.822.